luppoleto/teamcraftbeer/content/members/marty-juliano.md

 author: TCB
 image: "/images/team/marty-j.jpg"
 description : "Like so many of us, Marty's passion for fighting cancer is deeply personal..."
 tease: "Like so many of us, Marty's passion for fighting cancer is deeply personal.
-Watch as he and fellow teammate share their stories."
+Watch as he and fellow teammate, Matt share their stories."
 type: "member"
 tags: ["spotlight"]
 featured: "true"